morind/cityzendata.github.io/_drafts/2015-03-11-tickToPower.markdown

 </czd-quantumviz>

 #### Einstein code #####
-In this case bucketise is usefull to reduce the number of points displayed in the browser.
+In this case bucketize is usefull to reduce the number of points displayed in the browser.

     bucketizer.first // take the first value in the bucket 0